carineang/tp/docs/UserGuide.md

 ## Features Overview

 While this application may seem *as-if* it were a *typical* address-book application, allowing you to list, add, edit and delete client contacts, **Notarius** is packed with convenient and essential features that drive your productivity at work, helping to provide you with a seamless experience.
-You can reaccess previously typed commands, undo/redo them, take down notes of your clients, pin important client contacts, search and even sort them!
+You can re-access previously typed commands, undo/redo them, search for client contacts, and even sort them.

+Additionally, we offer **cool** *quality-of-life* features too.
+You can note-take crucial details of your clients, and even pin important client contacts!

 Feature | Purpose
 --------|------------------
 Note | Add and view notes of client contacts to keep track of important information about them.
 Pin/Unpin | Pin and unpin client contacts to easily track important client information.
-Sort | Sort clients by key attributes to easily find certain clients Find | Filters clients by various fields along with how similar they are to the query Undo/Redo | Undo and redo commands to easily correct mistakes Command History | View and reaccess previously typed commands
+Sort | Sort clients by key attributes to easily find certain clients.
+Find | Filters clients by various fields along with how similar they are to the quern commands.
+Undo/Redo | Undo and redo commands to easily correct mistaken commands.
+Command History | View and reaccess previously typed commands to easily edit typos.

 ## Glossary of terms

 While exploring this user guide, you may come across some terms that you may not be familiar with.
 Here is a list of commonly used terminology to provide better clarity.

 Term(s) | Meaning
 --------|----------
 Prefix | Prefixes are format-specific keywords that are used to specify the type of data following it.
 For instance, `n/` is a prefix that specifies that the data following it is the name of a client.
 Command | Command refers to a user's input into the input box of the application.
 Commands are used to interact with Notarius and perform various operations such as deleting a contact.
+Index | Index refers to the position of a client in the list of clients displayed by Notarius.
+For example, an `INDEX` of 1 refers to the first client in the displayed list.
+Operating System/OS | The type of computer software that you are using, commonly referred to as OS.
+Examples include **Windows**, **MacOS**, and **Linux**.
+Click <a href="https://en.wikipedia.org/wiki/Operating_system">here</a> to learn more.

 ## Quick start